 See our reviewThe Lenovo Yoga 6 (2024) is a great smaller Windows laptop for on-the-go use.
 This 13-inch model features much better battery life than our top pick, the ASUS Vivobook 16 M1605 (2023), and it's more portable, but it can be harder to find around the $600 price point, so your mileage may vary.

-See our reviewGet the Lenovo Chromebook Duet 3 (2022) if you want a smaller tablet.
-It has better battery life and is more portable, but it lacks an OLED screen, so it's not as great for media consumption or general productivity tasks like web browsing.
+See our reviewGet the Lenovo Chromebook Duet 3 (2022) if you want an even more compact version of the Lenovo Chromebook Duet 5 (2021) for on-the-go use.
+It has better battery life, but it lacks an OLED screen, so it's not as great for media consumption.
+Also, because it's a smaller device, the keyboard feels even more cramped.

 If you prefer to make your own decision, here's the list of all of our laptop reviews.
 Most laptops are available in various configurations, and the table only shows the results of the model we tested, so it's best to see the full review for information about other variants.